tommasorigon/India-SequentiaLogit/predictive_perf.md

 ## Predictive performance

-As explained in our paper, the predictive performance are obtained in two steps.
-We load in memory the required workspaces, as well as the required libraries.
+As explained in Section 4.1.2 of the paper, the predictive performance is assessed in two steps.
+We load in the memory the required workspaces, as well as the required libraries.
 Moreover, we define the functions for computing the misclassification rate and other relevant measures.

 ```r